TEXAS EDUCATORS’ CODE OF ETHICS:

 TEXAS EDUCATORS CERTIFICATION STANDARDS

 The State Board for Educator Certification (SBEC) creates standards for beginning educators.
 These standards are focused upon the Texas Essential Knowledge and Skills (TEKS), the required statewide public school curriculum.
 They reflect current research on the developmental stages and needs of children from early childhood (EC) through grade 12.
-(See Texas Educator Certification Standards.)
+(See Texas Educator Certification Standards linked below.)

 PEDAGOGY AND PROFESSIONAL RESPONSIBILITIES STANDARDS

 The State Board for Educator Certification (SBEC) also creates standards regarding the pedagogical abilities and professionalism that teachers are required to exhibit.
 These standards are thought to encompass the requisite skills and knowledge that all beginning teachers should possess.
-(See Texas Pedagogy & Professional Responsibilities Standards.)
+(See Texas Pedagogy & Professional Responsibilities Standards linked below.)